postmanlabs/labs-docs/src/pages/docs/postman/monitors/viewing-monitor-results.md

 ### Filters

-You can use filters to identify recurring patterns in your monitoring runs by selecting particular requests, run types, results, and regions.
+You can use filters to identify recurring patterns in your monitoring runs by selecting particular requests, run types, results, and regions (if applicable).

 [![monitor filters](https://assets.postman.com/postman-docs/filter-example.gif)](https://assets.postman.com/postman-docs/filter-example.gif)